 Several conditions can cause a child to have a narrowing or or blockage of their upper airway, which can lead to obstructive sleep apnea.

-• Obesity: Children with OSA are more likely to have difficulty breathing at night if they are overweight or have obesity.
-Much like overweight adults with obstructive sleep apnea, overweight young people have more fat in the face and neck, which puts pressure on the upper airway.
+- Obesity: Children with OSA are more likely to have difficulty breathing at night if they have overweight or obesity.
+The additional fat around the face and neck puts pressure on the upper airway.

 Besides these physical features, other risk factors also increase the likelihood of pediatric OSA.